ryanatkn/cosmicplayground/README.md

 // current status: there's barely anything here yet, but there's not _nothing_
 ```

-_cosmicplayground_ (CPG) is a **work in progress** website exploring interactive
+_cosmicplayground_ (CPG) is an experimental **work in progress** website
+exploring interactive learning with over-engineered web tech.
-learning with ear training, music theory, and other neat stuff.
+It plays with explorable systems, generative creativity, and other neat stuff
+in domains like math, dataviz, ear training, and music theory.
-It ambitiously experiments in many directions,
+It explores in many directions, but the general goal
-but the general goal is to help us learn, create, and grow.
+is to help us learn, create, and grow.

 ![galaxies](static/assets/space/galaxies-banner.jpg)